Analyst-Maryrose/HR_Analytics_Report/README.md

 - Though the employees are highly satisfied with their jobs in the organization, they seem to lack work-life balance.
 The human resource department should look into the causation for the efficient productivity of the company.

 - The third quarter of the year has a higher termination rate and a lower hiring rate.
-The termination rate is mostly in the month of July.
+The termination rate is mostly in July.

 - The number of employees who left the organization in July resulted in a minimum total salary payment.
 The organization paid the highest salary in October and November.